srobotta/moodle-report_ldapaccounts/README.md

 ## User identification between Moodle and LDAP

-The user match between Moodle and LDAP is done via email solemnly.
+The user match from Moodle in LDAP is done via email solemnly.
 At the moment there is no other property considered to be taken as the user identity.
 The user data is taken from the user table in Moodle.
-The matching email field in LDAP can be configured in the settings of the plugin.
+The matching email field in LDAP can be configured in the settings of the plugin (`report_ldapaccounts | ldapmailfield`).

 When querying the LDAP directory it's only checked whether there is a match or not.
 The email field is the only field that is returned by the LDAP query together with the